Discover how you can help keep your card protected online with Mastercard SecureCode.

 When you register for SecureCode, any transaction you make with a participating merchant will require you to enter a unique code or password before the payment can be processed.
-This helps verify that it’s you making the purchase.
+This helps verify that it is you making the purchase.

 Who can use Mastercard SecureCode?

-SecureCode is an optional, complimentary service that’s offered through your card provider.
+SecureCode is an optional, complimentary service that’s offered through your bank or credit card provider.
 In most cases, you can activate and start using SecureCode by following the steps below:

 - Go to your card provider’s website.
 This will have a link to SecureCode enrolment for your card or cards.